What Are Transactional Leaders and Transformational Leaders? - HRDQ

 What Are Transactional Leaders and Transformational Leaders?

 Identifying and refining your leadership style is essential if you want to be the best leader you can be.
-There isn't necessarily one correct approach to leadership, and it can be helpful to understand some of the most common leadership styles as you work to learn what works and what doesn't in your organization.
+There isn't necessarily a single correct approach to leadership, and it can be helpful to understand some of the most common leadership styles as you work to learn what does and doesn't work in your organization.

 Two leadership methods you may have heard of are transactional and transformational.
 These two are often pitted against each other as opposite strategies, and for good reason.